Timeshift channel

 A timeshift channel or time-shift channel (sometimes referred to as a +1 channel) is a television channel carrying time-delayed reruns of its "parent" channel's programming.
 This channel runs alongside its parent: the term timeshift does not refer to a network broadcasting at a later time to reflect a local time zone, unless the parent is also available.
 Often the timeshift channel's branding and advertising will be the same as that of the parent, with the channel number and respective timing being the only distinction between the two, but some, such as Channel 4 +1 in the United Kingdom and TVNZ 1+1 in New Zealand, will overlay a different digital on-screen graphic to distinguish the two channels.
 A few channels, like Film4 +1 in the United Kingdom, do not carry a digital on-screen graphic on its regular channel or its timeshift channel.

 Australia

 In Australia, timeshifted Foxtel pay-TV channels typically carry a time delay of two hours, making the timeshift channels run on local time in Western Australia when daylight saving time is not in effect.
 These channels may accordingly be described as +2, such as on Arena, although the timeshift for W. is branded as W2.
 More than 20 timeshift channels exist, most of the entertainment channels.
+On 10 August 2026, Network 10 will launch 10+1, a free-to-air timeshift channel which broadcasts the main Channel 10 schedule with a one-hour delay.